xperseguers/t3SphinxThemeRtd/README.rst

 2. Once the "TYPO3 codeblock" is disabled the old `t3sphinx module
    <https://git.typo3.org/Documentation/RestTools.git/tree/HEAD:/ExtendingSphinxForTYPO3/src/t3sphinx>`__
    IS NOT used any more.
-So you finally are free from old ballast and get rid of those old and annoying errors.
+So you finally are being freed from old ballast and some of those old and annoying errors are gone.
 Rendering of Sphinx Json format will just work fine with the new theme.

 3. On the other hand: Since the ``t3sphinx module`` isn't loaded any more